 When Power View is enabled, you can create a new Power View report page by selecting the Power View button on the Insert ribbon tab.
 A report in Power View is a single sheet (which can contain multiple visualizations).

-Once a Power View report is created, and it’s selected as the active sheet in Excel, the Power View ribbon tab is available, as shown in the following image.
+Once a Power View report is created, and it’s selected as the active sheet in Excel, the Power View ribbon tab is available.

 That's just the beginning, of course.